Creating a safer password

 - Create a master password that is not the same as your BlazerID password.
 When creating your Master Password, Keeper requires a 15-character password length with one special character (e.g. !@#%), one uppercase letter, one lowercase letter and at least one number.
 Ideas for secure passwords are available here.
 Note: Your browser may prompt you to save your Keeper Master Password.
 NEVER allow the browser to save your Keeper password.

 - To complete the registration process, you will need to enter your @uab.edu email address, and set a Master Password along with a "Security Question and Answer."
 Keeper offers you the ability to choose between one of their security Q&A or you can create your own.
-Please note: You must have the answer to the security question in order to perform a password reset.

 Install the browser extensions available for Chrome, Firefox, Safari & Internet Explorer here.
 These extensions allow Keeper to automatically create entries in your vault for credentials you enter into different websites.
 It also allows Keeper the ability to automatically enter credentials for sites for which you have saved entries.
 For example: If you have saved credentials for Facebook in your Keeper Vault, Keeper will offer to enter those credentials when you visit Facebook.com.